Updated June 8, 2023

 Step 2: Now click the Formulas tab on the Excel ribbon and select Trace Dependents to see all the cells dependent on G2.

 Once you click on Trace Dependents, you’ll see all the cells that have a dependency on G2, and they will be connected with blue arrows.

 See Formulas is an exciting feature within Excel that shows you the formulas under all cells (formulated) instead of the values.

-Go to the Formulas tab through Excel ribbon and click on the Show Formulas button under Formula Auditing group to see all the formulas in the current Excel sheet.
+Go to the Formulas tab through the Excel ribbon and click the Show Formulas button under the Formula Auditing group to see all the formulas in the current Excel sheet.

-Once you click on the Show Formulas button, you can see all the formulated cells with formula instead of values as shown below:
+Once you click on the Show Formulas button, you can see all the formulated cells with formulas instead of values, as shown below:

 Example #5 – Error Checking

 Suppose we have two numbers, Number 1 and Number 2, respectively, as shown in the image below:

 Now, we call a function that takes these two cell references and should give some output.
 I will be using the ROUNDUP function in Excel.
 See cell B3 for more references.